Print Friendly

 According to their morphology, K’iche’ has two kinds of transitive verbs:

-1) Root Transitives: The root has the form CVC where C is a consonant and V is a vowel.
-In phrase-final position they take a phrase-final marker, which is usually the root vowel.
+1) Root Transitives: The root has the form CVC (C = consonant; V = vowel).
+In phrase-final position they take a phrase-final marker: /-u/ if the verbal root’s vowel is /u/ and /-o/ in all other cases.

 Ex.
 3